Scalingo Database Addons

 All databases created after the 6th of January 2019 have encryption at rest enabled.
 In other words, all your data is encrypted before being stored on disk.

-allowing to encrypt data at the disk level named dm-crypt
+data at the disk level named dm-crypt

 .
-The algorithm used
+The algorithm used is

-is aes-xts-plain64
+aes-xts-plain64

 method is considered secure and standard in the industry.
 To reduce the attack

-surface, each instance of each database has its own cryptographic key to protect
+surface, each instance of each database has its own cryptographic key to

-encrypted and protected by authentication.
+is itself encrypted and protected by authentication.

 Communication With TLS